Wi-Fi Setup Best Practices

 - OtO will only work on 2.4 GHz frequency.

 - Test the Wi-Fi strength with the app before you mount and connect your device.
 The Wi-Fi signal strength that your phone gets could be different from what OtO will receives.

 - Make sure to pick a place within range of your network.
 Thick or insulated walls can greatly reduce Wi-Fi signal strength even if your router is close by.

 Wi-Fi Troubleshooting Checklist

 If you are having issues with Wi-Fi or are in the middle of setting up your smart device for the first time, here are a few things to consider:

 - Ensure your router is powered on and is broadcasting on a 2.4 GHz network.
 If you have a dual-band router, make sure to connect to the 2.4 GHz band—not the 5 GHz band.

 - Turn the switch / press the button to wake OtO.
-If after pressing the button your LED light blinks green, it means you are successfully connected to Wi-Fi.
 If the LED light does not indicate any color, your battery is dead and you will need to recharge in order to connect to Wi-Fi.

 - Try restarting your router.
 Most routers just need to be unplugged and plugged back in to restart them, it might not be a bad idea to consult your router's documentation for specific instructions.
 Once your router finishes restarting, test it by connecting to your Wi-Fi network with a laptop or a mobile device.

 - If your OtO device was already connected previously, check the signal strength on the OtO app by going into the Devices Menu.
 A low signal strength at "Not Good" or lower could account for connection issues.